-We obtained an understanding of the WEL Networks Limited's control environment and processes around capturing, recording, and reviewing interruption data.
+We obtained an understanding of the Company's control environment and processes around capturing, recording and reviewing interruption data.

-Our procedures over the non-financial network reliability measures included the following:
+Our procedures over the non-financial network reliability measures included:

-- Testing a sample of planned and unplanned outages from the interruptions output to supporting documentation including internally generated work orders and notifications to test the duration and cause of the interruption ensuring appropriate classification within the Information Disclosure schedules. - Recalculated a sample of the outage minutes that are calculated by the outage management system; - Assessed completeness of the interruption information by performing a media search for significant events that should result in an interruption being recorded, performing a sequential number check on the interruption information and detailed testing of call records and the GIS database; and - Re-performed the normalisation calculation used in calculating reported SAIDI and SAIFI in the Information Disclosure schedules. - Assessed the accuracy and completeness of the ICPs ('Installation Control Points') affected by an interruption through testing a sample of interruptions to underlying GIS database information.
+- Testing a sample of planned and unplanned outages from the interruptions output to supporting documentation including internally generated work orders and notifications to test the duration and cause of the interruption ensuring appropriate classification within the Information Disclosure schedules. - Recalculated a sample of the outage minutes that are calculated by the outage management system; - Assessed completeness of the interruption information by performing a media search for significant events that should result in an interruption being recorded, performing a sequential number check on the interruption information and detailed testing of call records and the GIS database; - Re-performed the calculation of the SAIDI and SAIFI worst-performing feeders (unplanned) information: and - Assessed the accuracy and completeness of the ICPs ('Installation Control Points') affected by an interruption through testing a sample of interruptions to underlying GIS database information.

-Directors Responsibilities
+Directors' Responsibilities